metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `ingestion_burst_size` (Number) IngestionBurstSize defines the local rate-limited sample size perdistributor replica.
-It should be set to the set at least to themaximum logs size expected in a single push request.
+- `ingestion_burst_size` (Number) IngestionBurstSize defines the local rate-limited sample size per distributor replica.
+It should be set to the set at least to the maximum logs size expected in a single push request.
 - `ingestion_rate` (Number) IngestionRate defines the sample size per second.
 Units MB.
-- `max_global_streams_per_tenant` (Number) MaxGlobalStreamsPerTenant defines the maximum number of active streamsper tenant, across the cluster.
+- `max_global_streams_per_tenant` (Number) MaxGlobalStreamsPerTenant defines the maximum number of active streams per tenant, across the cluster.
-- `max_label_name_length` (Number) MaxLabelNameLength defines the maximum number of characters allowedfor label keys in log streams.
+- `max_label_name_length` (Number) MaxLabelNameLength defines the maximum number of characters allowed for label keys in log streams.
-- `max_label_names_per_series` (Number) MaxLabelNamesPerSeries defines the maximum number of label names per seriesin each log stream.
+- `max_label_names_per_series` (Number) MaxLabelNamesPerSeries defines the maximum number of label names per series in each log stream.
-- `max_label_value_length` (Number) MaxLabelValueLength defines the maximum number of characters allowedfor label values in log streams.
+- `max_label_value_length` (Number) MaxLabelValueLength defines the maximum number of characters allowed for label values in log streams.
 - `max_line_size` (Number) MaxLineSize defines the maximum line size on ingestion path.
 Units in Bytes.
-- `per_stream_desired_rate` (Number) PerStreamDesiredRate defines the desired ingestion rate per second that LokiStack shouldtarget applying automatic stream sharding.
+- `per_stream_desired_rate` (Number) PerStreamDesiredRate defines the desired ingestion rate per second that LokiStack should target applying automatic stream sharding.
 Units MB.
 - `per_stream_rate_limit` (Number) PerStreamRateLimit defines the maximum byte rate per second per stream.
 Units MB.
 - `per_stream_rate_limit_burst` (Number) PerStreamRateLimitBurst defines the maximum burst bytes per stream.
 Units MB.

+<a id="nestedatt--spec--limits--tenants--otlp"></a>
+### Nested Schema for `spec.limits.tenants.otlp`

+Optional:

+- `log_attributes` (Attributes List) LogAttributes contains the configuration for log attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--log_attributes))
+- `resource_attributes` (Attributes) ResourceAttributes contains the configuration for resource attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--resource_attributes))
+- `scope_attributes` (Attributes List) ScopeAttributes contains the configuration for scope attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--scope_attributes))

+<a id="nestedatt--spec--limits--tenants--otlp--log_attributes"></a>
+### Nested Schema for `spec.limits.tenants.otlp.log_attributes`

+Required:

+- `action` (String) Action defines the indexing action for the selected attributes.
+They can be either added to structured metadata or drop altogether.

+Optional:

+- `attributes` (List of String) Attributes allows choosing the attributes by listing their names.
+- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

+<a id="nestedatt--spec--limits--tenants--otlp--resource_attributes"></a>
+### Nested Schema for `spec.limits.tenants.otlp.resource_attributes`

+Optional:

+- `attributes` (Attributes List) Attributes contains the configuration for resource attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--resource_attributes--attributes))
+- `ignore_defaults` (Boolean) IgnoreDefaults controls whether to ignore the global configuration for resource attributes indexed as labels.
+If IgnoreDefaults is true, then this spec needs to contain at least one mapping to a index label.

+<a id="nestedatt--spec--limits--tenants--otlp--resource_attributes--attributes"></a>
+### Nested Schema for `spec.limits.tenants.otlp.resource_attributes.attributes`

+Optional:

+- `action` (String) Action defines the indexing action for the selected resoure attributes.
+They can be either indexed as labels, added to structured metadata or drop altogether.
+- `attributes` (List of String) Attributes is the list of attributes to configure indexing or drop them altogether.
+- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

+<a id="nestedatt--spec--limits--tenants--otlp--scope_attributes"></a>
+### Nested Schema for `spec.limits.tenants.otlp.scope_attributes`

+Required:

+- `action` (String) Action defines the indexing action for the selected attributes.
+They can be either added to structured metadata or drop altogether.

+Optional:

+- `attributes` (List of String) Attributes allows choosing the attributes by listing their names.
+- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

 <a id="nestedatt--spec--limits--tenants--queries"></a>